A survey of business activity nationwide

-one-third of business owners responded that they are considering the
+Many business owners are considering the sale of their business.

-Are Out There
+The Buyers Are Out There

-the corporate fat.
-Executives and middle managers out of work--and
+Executives and middle managers

-determined not to be "downsized" by big business again--are
+out of work--and determined not to be "downsized" by big business again--are

 eyeing the advantages of being in business for themselves.
 Since